 Big Software, New York, NY

 However, it’s important to make sure you stick to the same formatting throughout your resume.
-If you start stating only the years you were employed (and not the months) halfway through your resume, it’s likely to confuse employers and negatively impact their perception of you.
+If you start stating only the years you were employed (and not the months) halfway through your resume, it’s likely to confuse employers.

 Proper resume formatting template